 The overall objective was to conserve the heritage resource in accordance with the policies and guidelines of the Conservation Management Plan.
 This was typified by the restoration of character-defining elements and selected artefacts, the removal of intrusive historic alterations added over time and works to facilitate meeting building codes to allow the buildings to have beneficial use.

-The location of various new uses was carefully considered to enable the best possible preservation of the heritage resources consistent with fitting new uses and achieving statutory compliance.
+The location of various new uses has been a key point carefully considered to enable the best possible preservation of the heritage resources consistent with fitting new uses and achieving statutory compliance.

 Throughout the project, Purcell worked in collaboration with Herzog & de Meuron who designed two new buildings within the compound and Rocco Design Architects as the Executive Architect.